 Sample Description

 Participants were, on average, 40 years old.
-As indicated in Table 1, the majority were men, non-Hispanic white, had at least a college degree, were married or partneredNinety percent of participants used Facebook at least daily.
+As indicated in Table 1, the majority were men, non-Hispanic white, had at least a college degree, were married or partnered, served in the Army, and had been deployed to Iraq or Afghanistan.
+Ninety percent of participants used Facebook at least daily.
 The median and mean number of other social media platforms used by participants were 0 and 0.7, respectively.
 Sixty-one percent (358/587) of participants reported at least daily social contact with friends and family on Facebook, whereas 40% (233/586) indicated at least daily in-person social contact with friends and family.

 Table 1: Descriptive Characteristics of Survey Participants (N=587)